-When it comes to outdated Copyright info on websites, I’m a bit of a stickler.
+When it comes to an outdated Copyright Notice on websites, I’m a bit of a stickler.
 That little © at the bottom of your website may not be something you pay much attention to.
 But at least once a year you should.
 Often it’s an oversight.
 However, an outdated copyright on your website can be perceived or reflect business services and products which are old or outdated.

 Is that the message you want to convey to potential customers?